uvaitsei/symas-helm-openldap/README.md

 model so it is important for us to own this Helm chart allowing for easy deployent of OpenLDAP within Kubernetes clusters.

 - Replication is setup by configuration.
 Extra schemas are loaded using `LDAP_EXTRA_SCHEMAS: "cosine,inetorgperson,nis,syncprov,serverid,csyncprov,rep,bsyncprov,brep,acls`.
-You can add your own schemas via the `customSchemaFiles` option.
+You can add your own schemas to load during setup via the `customSchemaFiles` option.

 A default tree (Root Organization, users and group) is created during startup, this can be skipped using `LDAP_SKIP_DEFAULT_TREE`, however you need to use `customLdifFiles` or `customLdifCm` to create a root organization.